amrvac/amrvac/doc/methods.md

 identified by `divbdiff=1`, but it is recommended for many multi-D MHD applications.

-#### Dedner's fix: typedivbfix='glm1/glm2/glm3'
+#### Dedner fix: typedivbfix='glm1', 'glm2', or 'glm3'

 This implements the mixed hyperbolic and parabolic dampening of the divB error using an additional scalar variable _Psi_ (need an addition of the name and boundary condition type in your par-file).
 The algorithm is described by Dedner et al. in _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.
-To use this method, choose _mhd_glm=.true. and _typedivbfix='glm1/glm2/glm3'_ in your mhd_list.
 The three versions differ in the source terms taken along.
-Thus in non-relativistic _mhd_, 'glm1' corresponds to _Equation (24)_ of Dedner et al and 'glm2' corresponds to _Equation (38)_ of this paper.
+Thus 'glm1' corresponds to _Equation (24)_ of Dedner et al and 'glm2' corresponds to _Equation (38)_ of this paper.
 The option 'glm3' adds no additional sources to the MHD system.
-We recommend the option 'glm1' which is the one without source terms in this case.
+We recommend the option 'glm1'.
 For example: in your par-file,

-    mhd_glm=.true.
-    typedivbfix='glm3'
+    &boundlist
+    typeboundary_min1= 8*'special','cont'
+    typeboundary_max1= 8*'speical','cont'
+    ...
+    &mhd_list
+    typedivbfix='glm1'

-    typeB= 8*'special','cont',8*'speical','cont', ...
+    ...

-in your _mod_usr.t_, add
+in your `mod_usr.t`, add

     if(mhd_glm) w(ixO^S,psi_)=0.d0

-in subroutine initonegrid_usr.
+in subroutine `usr_init_one_grid`.

+#### Combined fix: typedivbfix='lindejanhunen' or 'lindepowel'

+Combining diffusive fix and Janhunen or Powell fix by add both source terms of these methods at the same time.